-Activities Notes European Handball A game played between two teams of seven players each, the object being to throw the ball into a hockeylike goal at either end of the rectangular court.
-The ball is moved by dribbling and passing with the hands Field Hockey A game played between two teams of eleven players who us hooked sticks to drive a small hard ball toward goals at opposite ends of a field.
-Floor Hockey Same rules as ice hockey below but played on a regular floo or gymnasium (no ice) Firearms Courses (No Live ammunition) Football A ball used in football, either oval (as in American football) or round (as in soccer), typically made of leather or plastic and filled with compressed air.
-Go-Karting Evenine developing andicularing whysical cuilty and Gymnastics Exercises developing or displaying physical agility and coordination.
+Activities Notes Exercises developing or displaying physical agility and Gymnastics coordination.
 The modern sport of gymnastics typically involves exercises on uneven bars, balance beam, floor, and vaulting horse (for women), and horizontal and parallel bars, rings, floor, and pommel horse (for men).
 Horseback Riding (Vetted and Accredited Facility - example trail riding) The sport or activity of riding horses Hunter Training Capturing of wildlife using traps, crossbows.
-(Firearms are listed as red activity) Ice Fishing Fish through holes in the ice on a lake or river Ice Hockey A fast contact sport played on an ice rink between two teams of six skaters, who attempt to drive a small rubber disk (the puck) into the opposing goal with hooked or angled sticks Ice Skating (Due Diligence) Tanada a sanata Kayaking Travel in or use a kayak Lacrosse (Field, box) A team game, originally played by North American Indians, in which the ball is thrown, caught, and carried with a longhandled stick having a curved L-shaped or triangular frame a one end with a piece of shallow netting in the angle.
-Martial Arts Training (No Contact Involved/No Weapons) Various sports or skills, mainly of Japanese origin, that originated as forms of self-defence or attack, such as judo, karate, and kendo (refer to Safety Guidelines for Physical Activity in Alberta Schools) Mountain Biking (Cross Country) Cross-country courses and trails consist of a mix of rough forest paths and single track (also referred to as double track depending on width), smooth fire roads, and even paved pat connecting other trails Orienteering A competitive sport in which participants find their way to various checkpoints across rough country with the aid of a map and compass, the winner being the one with the lowest elapsed time.
-Ringette (Ice) A game resembling ice hockey, played (especially by womer and girls) with a straight stick and a rubber ring, and in which no intentional body contact is allowed Roller blading A boot with a single row of small wheels on the bottom that you wear in order to travel along quickly for enjoyment Mountain skating Skating on ice surfaces that are not controlled or in an environment that where one can break through the ice.
-Such as lakes, rivers, where there is a risk of penetrating the ice a individual can drown and risk hypothermia.
-Self Defence (No Weapons) The defence of one's person or interests, especially through the use of physical force, which is permitted in certain cases as an answer to a charge of violent crime Ropes courses (high and low) A ropes course is a challenging outdoor personal developme and team building activity which usually consists of high and low elements.
+(Firearms are listed as red activity) Ice Fishing Fish through holes in the ice on a lake or river Ice Hockey A fast contact sport played on an ice rink between two teams of six skaters, who attempt to drive a small rubber disk (the puck) into the opposing goal with hooked or angled sticks Ice Skating (Due Diligence) Kayaking Travel in or use a kayak Lacrosse (Field, box) A team game, originally played by North American Indians, in which the ball is thrown, caught, and carried with a long- handled stick having a curved L-shaped or triangular frame at one end with a piece of shallow netting in the angle.
+Martial Arts Training (No Contact Involved/No Weapons) Various sports or skills, mainly of Japanese origin, that originated as forms of self-defence or attack, such as judo, karate, and kendo (refer to Safety Guidelines for Physical Activity in Alberta Schools) Mountain Biking (Cross Country) Cross-country courses and trails consist of a mix of rough forest paths and single track (also referred to as double track depending on width), smooth fire roads, and even paved paths connecting other trails Orienteering A competitive sport in which participants find their way to various checkpoints across rough country with the aid of a map and compass, the winner being the one with the lowest elapsed time.
+Ringette (Ice) A game resembling ice hockey, played (especially by women and girls) with a straight stick and a rubber ring, and in which no intentional body contact is allowed Roller blading A boot with a single row of small wheels on the bottom that you wear in order to travel along quickly for enjoyment Mountain skating Skating on ice surfaces that are not controlled or in an environment that where one can break through the ice.
+Such as lakes, rivers, where there is a risk of penetrating the ice and individual can drown and risk hypothermia.
+Self Defence (No Weapons) The defence of one's person or interests, especially through the use of physical force, which is permitted in certain cases as an answer to a charge of violent crime Ropes courses (high and low) A ropes course is a challenging outdoor personal development and team building activity which usually consists of high and/or low elements.
 Low elements take place on the ground or above the ground.
 High elements are usually constructed in trees or made of utility poles and require a belay for safety.
-Rugby Sailing Scuba diving in a swimming pool ( Minimum Standards) Skateboarding/Skate boarding parks Downhill Skiing, Cross Country Skiing & Snowboarding
+Rugby Sailing Scuba diving in a swimming pool (Minimum Standards) Skateboarding/Skate boarding parks Downhill Skiing, Cross Country Skiing & Snowboarding (Not Self Evaluated must be trained by ski hill) A sport similar to baseball played on a small diamond with a